Skip to main content

 This allows you to compare your institution’s respondent mix against your selected Benchmark Peers.
 Helping you see where you stand amongst your peers, and whether your respondent base is more nationally or internationally weighted.

-3. Year-on-Year Change in Respondents
+Step 2: Year-on-Year Change in Respondents

 • Blue: New nominations (new respondents this year)

-• Red: Dropped respondents (no longer responding)
+• Red: Dropped (dropout) respondents (no longer responding)

 • Yellow: Continued nominations (respondents who have participated in prior period)

-4. Unique Respondents (Most Recent Year)
+Step 3: Unique Respondents (Most Recent Year)

-In QS’s reputation methodology, only the most recent nomination by each unique respondent is counted within a five-year window.
+The third column focuses only on the most recent nomination by each unique respondent.
+In QS’s reputation methodology, unique respondents are counted within a five-year window.

 This section helps you understand: